ssmm1315/ELKStack1/README.md

 ![https://drive.google.com/file/d/1p5yQKs0yxNy0f8AMsOP02y-BIfpxxgAN/view?usp=sharing](Images/diagram_filename.png)

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the _____ file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the Ansible file may be used to install only certain pieces of it, such as Filebeat.

   - https://github.com/ssmm1315/ELKStack1/blob/master/Ansible